In addition to the ships and boats, there will be an exciting array of events and entertainment taking place around the Docks including…

 On Water Activities

-Get your sea legs this Bank Holiday weekend with a whole flotilla of exciting on-water activities being displayed at Gloucester Tall Ships.
-Taking place within the picturesque main basin of Gloucester’s historic docks will be an incredibly varied mix of entertainment from the adrenaline-fuelled wakeboarding to the wonderfully unique Newfoundland Dog Display, ensuring that there will be fun to be had for the whole family.
-The full line-up of on-water activities is:
+Get into the nautical spirit with a whole flotilla of exciting on-water activities being displayed at Gloucester Tall Ships and Adventure Festival.
+Taking place within the picturesque main basin of Gloucester’s historic docks will be an incredibly varied mix of entertainment from the adrenaline-fuelled wakeboarding to incredible Gravity Jet Suit displays over the water ensuring that there will be fun to be had for the whole family.
+The line-up includes:

 Land Lubber Activities

-- Visit the National Waterways Museum and discover the history of Britain’s docks and canals, and the wildlife you can find around the River Severn.
+- The National Waterways Museum where you can discover the history of Britain’s docks, canals and the wildlife around the River Severn.

-- Visit the Soldiers of Gloucestershire Museum and learn about one of the most decorated regiments in the British Army, from the Napoleonic Wars to the modern era.
+- The Soldiers of Gloucestershire Museum where you will learn about one of the most decorated regiments in the British Army, from the Napoleonic Wars to the modern era.

 Pirates and Living History